Woman watering flowers on a sunny balcony.

 Meanwhile, if you wish to have flowers for their color, flair, and fragrance, you must decide what flower you want.
 Decide whether to have flowers that will bloom most of the summer but have to be replanted each spring.
 You can also have perennials with a shorter bloom time.
 However, they can return year after year.

 Remember, each plant will make a stunning garden.
-You have to note that they will have different maintenance requirements.
+However, they will have different maintenance requirements.

 As advised, you can start small until you have a good idea of what you are getting into.